InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ### poll

-This phase retrieve new I/O events; execute I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and setImmediate()); node will block here when appropriate.
+This phase retrieves new I/O events; execute I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and setImmediate()); node will block here when appropriate.

 The `poll` phase has two main functions: